 Second, damaged shingles should not appear next to other debonded shingles that remained undamaged.
 Generally, strong winds will rip all the debonded shingles in an area; it does not selectively damage some weak shingles while leaving others perfectly in place.

-As you can see, a good expert with a trained eye has a lot of potential evidence to work with, and a thorough subrogation investigation may be able to confirm wrongdoing on the part of a roofer.
+As you can see, a skilled roofing expert with a trained eye has a lot of potential evidence to work with, and a thorough subrogation investigation may be able to confirm wrongdoing on the part of a roofer.

 The Subrogating Party’s Evidence Checklist